chhuang-one/sqxclib/doc/SqType.md

 		.write = sq_type_object_write,
 		.name  = SQ_GET_TYPE_NAME(User),

-		// --- The following is the difference from UserType .entry   = SortedUserEntries,
+		// --- The following is the difference from typeUser .entry   = sortedEntryPointers,
-		.n_entry = sizeof(SortedUserEntries) / sizeof(SqEntry*),
+		.n_entry = sizeof(sortedEntryPointers) / sizeof(SqEntry*),
 		.bit_field = SQB_TYPE_SORTED,
-		// Because SortedUserEntries have been 'sorted' by SqEntry::name,
+		// Because sortedEntryPointers have been 'sorted' by SqEntry::name,
 		// you can set SQB_TYPE_SORTED in SqType::bit_field
 	};
 ```